mrcook/retroio/README.md

 ## Usage

-    $ rio spectrum read /path/to/tape.tzx
+    $ rio spectrum geometry /path/to/tape.tzx

-The media metadata and block information will be printed to the terminal.
+Reads the media geometry and prints the details to the terminal.

-The program will select the correct _format_ based on the file extension, however this can be overridden with the `--format` flag.
+The program will select the correct media type for the requested system, based on the file extension, however this can be overridden with the `--media` flag.

 ### Example output